Cultural Etiquette in Morocco: What Solo Travellers Should Know

 - Many locals don’t like being photographed and some may request payment for it.
 Asking beforehand can ensure you don’t end up in a sticky situation later on.

 - “Smah li, mumkin tswira?”
 (Excuse me, may I take a photo?) is a simple way of showing respect.
-If that’s difficult to remember, a smile and polite gesture toward your camera can indicate your intention to take a photo.
+If that’s difficult to remember, a smile and a polite gesture toward your camera can indicate your intention to take a photo.
 Only proceed if they give you the okay.

 If you’re an introvert visiting Morocco, discover some of my top tips and tricks for staying calm amidst the chaos.